 It’s important to note that if you are a resident of Melbourne, Mornington Peninsula, Geelong or Adelaide, you are required by law to call an allocation centre or centralised operator who will arrange a tow on your behalf.

 Once your car’s damage has been assessed, and we’ve given the go-ahead for repairs, the next step is for you to choose one of our partner repairers.
-If there isn’t one close to you, you can choose a local repairer; or if you have chosen the ‘Choice of Repairer’ as an option, you can take it to them.
+If there isn’t one close to you, you can suggest a local repairer; or if you have chosen the ‘Choice of Repairer’ you may be able to nominate your preferred option.